Studies are showing that olive oil is beneficial for many aspects of our health.

 Eating more vegetables can increase melatonin levels in the body as well.
 Ninety-four Japanese women participated in a recent study.
 Half of the women ate high amounts of selected vegetables for 65 days, while the other half were told to avoid the same vegetables.

-At the end of the study, the average daily intake of melatonin from eating the vegetables was 1,288 nanograms, while the non-vegetable group had an increase of a mere 5.3 nanograms.
-(For reference, a nanogram is a common measurement in research studies and equals one billionth of a gram, and there are 28 grams in an ounce).
-Another Japanese study tracked consumption of vegetables such as tomato, pumpkin, spinach, Japanese radish, cabbage, carrot, etc., and discovered there was 16% more melatonin in the women with the highest vegetable intake.
+At the end of the study, the average daily intake of melatonin from eating the vegetables was significantly higher than the non-vegetable group.
+Another Japanese study tracked consumption of vegetables such as tomato, pumpkin, spinach, radish, cabbage, carrot, etc., and discovered that there was 16% more melatonin in the women with the highest vegetable intake.

 Supplements of synthetic melatonin are made commercially in a lab.
-Because they often offer several milligrams per supplement, which is far more than the body makes naturally, common side effects of these supplements can include daytime sleepiness, dizziness, headaches, nightmares, anxiety and irritability.
-Melatonin supplements are only recommended for short-term use and are best used under the guidance of a doctor.
+Because they often offer several milligrams per supplement, which is far more than the body makes naturally, common side effects of these supplements can include daytime sleepiness, dizziness, headaches, nightmares, anxiety or irritability.
+Melatonin supplements are usually only recommended for short-term use as they can inhibit the body’s own ability to manufacture melatonin.

 Richard P. of Parkville, Maryland says: “The Sleep Minerals are making quite a difference.
 I was regularly waking up at around 3:00 a.m. and after a few days of use my sleep improved quite a lot.
 I wake up once a night to go to the bathroom, but the great thing is, I then fall back asleep and sleep several more hours.
 This has been a great improvement.”